Thomas Tuchel's fascinating coaching journey from Mainz to England manager

 Eager to prove to himself that he could be a success away from the football pitch, Tuchel studied Business Administration at university, working as a waiter in a bar at the same time.

-Yet the pull of football remained strong and Tuchel's springboard into coaching came from none other than Ralf Rangnick, who would go on to enjoy success with Schalke, Hoffenheim and RB Leipzig, among others.
-The two struck up a good relationship at Ulm, where Rangnick was head coach from 1997–99, and after recovering from his knee injury, Tuchel was keen for one last throw of the dice as a pro.
+Yet the pull of football remained strong and Tuchel's springboard into coaching came from none other than Ralf Rangnick, who would go on to enjoy success with Schalke, Hoffenheim and RB Leipzig, as well as taking charge of Manchester United and Austria.
+The two struck up a good relationship at Ulm, where Rangnick was head coach from 1997 to 1999, and after recovering from his knee injury, Tuchel was keen for one last throw of the dice as a pro.

 Curiosity piqued, Tuchel shadowed coaches in the club's academy for a while before eventually taking over the U14 team in 2000.
 His foot now firmly wedged in the door, there was no looking back.